Meet the MWEG Team

 Tiffany Tertipes

-Annie Bentley Waddoups : Advocacy Director — Children & Families
+Annie Bentley Waddoups, Senior Director of Strategy & Planning; Advocacy Director — Children & Families

-Annie Bentley Waddoups is the engage manager over children and families advocacy for MWEG.
-Annie received her bachelor’s degree in English from Utah State University and earned PhD and master’s degrees from Tufts University in Child Study and Human Development.
-She brings two decades of program, advocacy, and research experience focused mainly on early social/emotional development and improving developmental outcomes in challenging circumstances, including for children in Syrian refugee families in the Middle East, in home visiting programs for teen parents and their babies, and through NICU interventions to improve longitudinal outcomes for preterm infants.
+Dr. Annie Bentley Waddoups wears two hats at MWEG: as senior director of strategy and as director of advocacy for children and families.
+Annie received her bachelor’s degree in English from Utah State University and earned PhD and master’s degrees from Tufts University in Applied Child Development and Human Development.
+She brings two decades of program, non-profit, advocacy, and research experience focused mainly on early social/emotional interventions and improving developmental outcomes in challenging circumstances, including for children in Syrian refugee families in the Middle East, in home visiting programs for vulnerable families, and through NICU interventions to improve longitudinal outcomes for preterm infants.
 She was named a Leaders for the 21st Century fellow by the national advocacy organization Zero to Three in 2009.
-She and her husband Greg have raised their family mostly in the eastern US with two overseas assignments in the mix — Australia for five years and Abu Dhabi for two — and currently live in the Boston area.
-They have three children and two grandchildren.
+She and her husband Greg raised their family mostly in Boston and Virginia, with two overseas assignments in the mix — Australia for five years and Abu Dhabi for two.
+They currently live near family in Logan, Utah.

 Annie Waddoups